 FUJITSU Enterprise Postgres provides features to enable access to the database from a variety of platforms and languages, as the connection environment for the client and the database server.

 The FUJITSU Enterprise Postgres client package must be installed on the client system to use these features.

-The following table shows the relationship between the platforms and the features provided by client packages.
+The following list shows the features provided by client packages.